Draxeytina/Draxeytina/README.md

 - 🔭 I’m currently working on an API project using JavaScript
 - 🌱 I’m currently learning at Microverse
-- 👯 I’m looking to collaborate on asingle paged dynamic website
+- 👯 I’m looking to collaborate on a SPA website
-- 🤔 I’m looking for help with APIs 😫

 <h2 align="center">
   Visitor count<br><br>